skip to content

 Intermission (medical or non-medical) – an authorised break from study

 Intermission is an authorised break from your programme of study.
 Normally your submission date will be extended for the same amount of time as the period of agreed intermission.
 If granted intermission you may continue to engage with the Department or your Supervisor on an occasional basis, but you are not expected to be actively engaged in research or study.
 Note that retrospective intermission is only permitted for a maximum of thirty days from the date your application is initiated in CamSiS.
 You are advised to consult the relevant Student Registry guidance prior to making an application.
-An application for intermission can be initiated for:
+An application for intermission can be initiated for many reasons such as:

 • Illness;